-Fortunately, for us, outdoor recreation isn’t canceled yet due to Coronavirus (COVID-19).
-It’s a great privilege to be able to recreate outside when other countries cannot.
+Fortunately, for us, outdoor recreation wasn’t canceled due to Coronavirus (COVID-19).
+It’s a great privilege to be able to recreate outside.
 The most direct and agreed-upon action to take right now is to get outside, but we need to be cautious.

 Before we dive in, let’s define some terms we have heard lately:

 - Social distancing is staying at least six feet away from other people to decrease the chances of catching or spreading COVID-19.
 This goes for indoors and outdoors.